Echinochloacrus-pavonis

 Flower and Seedhead Notes: Seedheads are 4 to 12 inches long and erect or often nodding, with a rather soft pinkish or pale purple color.
 Appears 1-flowered, lower floret is sterile.

-Blade Hairy: N Blade with White Margin: N Blade Cross Section: Flat
+Blade Hairy: N Blade with White Margins: N Blade Cross section: Flat

 Blade Notes: Blades are 4 to 24 inches long, up to 1 inch wide, and smooth.

-Sheath Hairy: N Tuft of Hairs Top of Sheath or Collar: N Ligules: Absent
+Sheath Hairy: N Tuft of Hairs at top of Sheath or Collar: N Ligules: Absent

 Forage Value: Low to poor forage value.